blanchardjeremy/jbrinkerhoff.com/README.md

   * Uses the [Flickr API](http://www.flickr.com/services/api/) to store/organize photos (via [python-flickr-api](http://code.google.com/p/python-flickr-api/))
   * Caching of Flickr API requests
   * Uses Jinja2 templates and markdown filters
+  * Stores text and quotes in the database for easy editing

 ## Usage
 When you begin working on this project, do the following: